How to Treat Tic Disorders

 Medication is used to treat some tic disorders, but it’s not the first line of treatment; generally, it’s only prescribed when tics interfere with functioning and when all non-medical interventions have been exhausted.
 Tic disorders, like other conditions, should only be treated with medication while a patient is under the supervision of a medical doctor.

 Several medication options exist, and it’s difficult to predict how a patient will respond to one specific mediation versus another.
 The first drug of choice is usually haloperidol, a typical antipsychotic.
 Other options include risperidone, an atypical antipsychotic, and non-stimulant medications often used to treat ADHD — including Strattera and guanfacine.
-Some patients also experience positive results with antidepressants, including SSRIs and tricyclics.
+Some patients also experience positive results with medications such as SSRIs and tricyclics.

 These medications should be started at the lowest possible dose to reduce the risk of side effects.
 Side effects vary for each medication, but generally include things like weight gain, dizziness, problems sleeping, gastrointestinal distress, and headaches.
 In some rare cases, the side effects can be more troubling than the tic disorder itself — in those cases, the patient is advised to focus on other forms of treatment.